RM503/AFibClassifier-PyTorch/README.md

 <img src='./results/hamilton_filter/history_alexnet.png'>

-All three optimizers display similar performance, with the validation accuracy plateauing to $\sim81\%$.
+All three optimizers display similar performance, with the validation accuracy plateauing to $\sim81$ percent.
 We observe a lot of variation in the validation loss and accuracy plots epoch-to-epoch possibly as a consequence of the class imbalance inherent in the dataset.
 For a better measure of performance, we turn our attention to the confusion matrix obtained for the SGD optimizer

 <img src='./results/hamilton_filter/CM_sgd_optim_alexnet_batchsize64.png' width=600 height=450>